-The save_type, shutdown, interact_style, and fast arguments are discussed in more detail in section 5.1.1, "The Save Yourself Callback."
+The save\type, shutdown, interact\style, and fast arguments are discussed in more detail in section 5.1.1, "The Save Yourself Callback."

-If global is set to True, then the resulting "Save Yourself" should be sent to all clients in the session.
+If global is set to True then the resulting "Save Yourself" should be sent to all clients in the session.
 For example, a vendor of a Uninterruptible Power Supply (UPS) might include a Session Management client that would monitor the status of the UPS and generate a fast shutdown if the power is about to be lost.

-If global is set to False, then the "Save Yourself" should only be sent to the client that requested it.
+If global is set to False then the "Save Yourself" should only be sent to the client that requested it.

-5.7.
 Requesting a Save Yourself Phase 2

-In response to a "Save Yourself, the client may request to be informed when all the other clients are quiescent so that it can save their state.
-To do so, use SmcRequestSaveYourselfPhase2.
+In response to a "Save Yourself", the client may request to be informed when all the other clients are quiescent so that it can save their state.
+To do so, use SmcRequestSaveYourselfPhase2 save\type\phase2\proc The callback to be invoked when the "Save Yourself client\data This pointer to client data will be passed to the

-Status SmcRequestSaveYourselfPhase2(smc_conn, save_yourself_phase2_proc, client_data)

-SmcSaveYourselfPhase2Proc save yourself phase2 proc;

-SmPointer client data;

-save_yourself_phase2_proc
+Status SmcRequestSaveYourselfPhase2(smc\conn, save\yourself\phase2\proc, client\data);

-The callback to be invoked when the "Save Yourself Phase 2" message arrives from the session manager.
+Phase 2" message arrives from the session manager.

-client_data This pointer to client data will be passed to the SmcSaveYourselfPhase2Proc callback when the "Save Yourself Phase 2" message arrives.
+SmcSaveYourselfPhase2Proc callback when the "Save

+Yourself Phase 2" message arrives.